Parnas recording shows Trump chatting with indicted businessmen, president said he did not know - The Media HQ

-A nearly 90-minute recording released on Saturday by President Donald Trump at a 2018 donor dinner, which included indicted businessmen he said he did not know, includes Trump speaking animatedly about the revocation of the US Ambassador to Ukraine – at one point, “Get rid of her!”
+A nearly 90-minute recording released Saturday by President Donald Trump at a 2018 donors’ dinner that included indicted businessmen whom he claimed he did not know, Trump speaks animatedly of the revocation of the US Ambassador to Ukraine – at one point, “Get rid of her!”

 The recording was publicly shared by a lawyer for Lev Parnas, the Soviet-born businessman who then worked with Rudy Giuliani to push for the ouster of Ambassador Marie Yovanovitch.
 She was finally removed from her post in April 2019.

-Note: This story was updated with additional comments from the White House press secretary, Stephanie Grisham on Sunday.